volterraedge/terraform-provider-volterra/docs/resources/volterra_virtual_host.md

 `maximum_age` - (Optional) Maximum permitted value is 86400 seconds (24 hours) (`Int`).

+### Custom Hash Algorithms

+Use hash algorithms in the custom order.
+Volterra will try to fetch ocsp response from the CA in the given order.
+Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

+`hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

+### Disable Ocsp Stapling

+This is the default behavior if no choice is selected..

 ### Dynamic Reverse Proxy

 request.
 The DNS response is cached for 60s by default..